-If you’re not approachable most people will shy away from talking to you which means potential missed opportunities to negotiate.
+Most people will shy away from talking to you if you’re not approachable, which means potential missed opportunities to negotiate.

 Make sure you have garage sale signs around your property to direct people to your garage sale.

-Keep them fun but don’t make them too busy.
-All you want to do is get them to your house not show them how well you can colour.
+Keep them fun but don’t make them too busy you want to get them to your house, not show them how well you can colour.

-To drive people who tend to drive-by to your sale put all the hot items closer to the road so they can see them.
+To drive people who tend to drive by to your sale, but all the hot items closer to the road so they can see them.

-Keep any valuables displayed in front of you such as items worth money or jewellery.
+Keep any valuables displayed on fronts of you, such as items worth money or jewellery.

-Another huge garage sale staging mistake is not pricing items which force people to talk to you.
+Another huge garage sale staging mistake is not pricing items that force people to talk to you.

 Not everyone wants to talk to the homeowner who is selling.